Drafting and Design in Custom Building

 After Drafting and Design: What Happens Next?

 With final plans in hand, the dealer and client can firm up quotes, select subcontractors and vendors, and finalize the budget to submit for financing.
-They can get to work on other elements of the project, such as securing permits and scheduling what work needs to take place before any actual manufacturing begins.
+They can get to work on other elements of the project, such as securing permits and scheduling what work needs to take place.

 In the meantime, the team at North American Truss (NAT) – our manufacturing division – gets to work building the prefabricated structural components of the custom home, including:

 - Wall panels